Photonsters/Slicer/README.md

 Not yet ready:
 - PhotonSlicer was optimized for speed using Cython.
 Check if it is comparable to Anycubic Photon Slicer.
-- The install packages are rebuild but very large to unnecessary numpy.core dll's.
+- The install packages are rebuild but very large due to unnecessary numpy.core dll's.
 Find a to exclude these from package.
 - Real life test with the produced photon files have to be done.

 ---